-Borage is from the Boraginaaceae family and has the proper name of Borago officinalis.
+Borage is from the Boraginaceae family and has the proper name of Borago officinalis.
 Borage is also known as the Bee plant and Bee Bread because the blue purplish star shaped flower attracts bees all summer long.
-Throughout history Borage has been used to treat a multitude of ailments and to improve overall health.
-The Romans would mix Borage tea and wine prior to combat, most likely to fortify themselves for the battle.
+Throughout history borage has been used to treat a multitude of ailments and to improve overall health.
+The Romans would mix borage tea and wine prior to combat, most likely to fortify themselves for the battle.

 The adrenal glands in our body work very hard all day to prepare our body for fight or flight situations, constantly releasing adrenalin into the body.
 Adrenal fatigue can occur when the body is overstressed.
 Borage is used to restore the adrenal glands to their natural balance, which in turn creates a calmer body and mind.